upash123/googleCalendarDemo/README.md

 # googleCalendar API
 ###### tag java , springBoot , restAPI
-* this API is CRUDing calendar's demo.
+* This API is to use java to connect google calendar
 * using Spring Boot,JDK17。
 * Credentials is used to Credentials Service Account Credentials.(JSON file)
   * Please put it under resource packge